 The prices below are for a complete replacement tarmac driveway and include:

 - Site survey, including locating all services (gas water etc)

 - Full dig out and removal of waste

-- Drainage channel installed and connected to new soakaway
+- Drainage channel installed and connect to an existing soakaway

-- Compact ground and lay weed prevention felt
+- Compact the ground and lay weed prevention felt

-- Lay a type 1 base and compact to between 150-175mm thickness
+- Lay a type 1 base material and compact to between 150-175mm thickness

 - Install new edging stones, cemented in place